Clooos/Bubble-Card/README.md

 ## Custom components conflicts

-⚠️ For now there are some features that are not working:
+⚠️ For now there are some features that are not working with:

 - UI Lovelace Minimalist (see https://github.com/Clooos/Bubble-Card/issues/41)
 - Lovelace state switch (see https://github.com/Clooos/Bubble-Card/issues/47)